 FedEx updated this release on September 21, 2023, to include corrected figures for the number of direct vendors in the FedEx supply chain and the total employment and revenue of direct suppliers analyzed by Dun & Bradstreet in fiscal year 2022.
 [The previous figures included approximately four years’ worth of fiscal year data.]

-Mississauga, ON October 26, 2022 - FedEx Corp.
-(NYSE: FDX) today released the findings from its 2022 report that analyzed the company’s impact on the global economy with key regional and market-specific analyses from around the world at the conclusion of its 2022 fiscal year (FY 2022).
+India, November 8, 2022 – FedEx Corp.
+(NYSE: FDX) has released the findings from its 2022 report that analyzed the company’s impact on the global economy with key regional and market-specific analyses from around the world at the conclusion of its 2022 fiscal year (FY 2022).
 The report, produced in consultation with Dun & Bradstreet (NYSE: DNB), a leading global provider of business decisioning data and analytics, for the first time analyzed the impact FedEx has on economies around the world.
 Over the past 49 years, FedEx has expanded its services to more than 220 countries and territories and invested in a global network enabling businesses of all sizes to access and grow the global economy.